 - 10.2.24 Under normal circumstances people should not be lifted or travel on any suspended or moving load.
 There are some instances such as lifting a boat out of water where it may be acceptable. - 10.2.25 Access across cargo stows presents the risk of slips, trips or falls.
 Particular care should be taken not to step into or jump over any gaps.
 When working on cargo that has a curved or uneven surface, for example, pipes, rails or constructional steel, consideration should be given to the use of suitable wooden staging boards (Youngman's type), aluminium walkways or other suitable methods. - 10.4.26 The risk of slips, trips and falls when walking across cargo stows may be increased when adverse weather conditions prevail e.g. extremes of high temperature, snow, ice and rain.
 Cargoes arriving during the winter months or from Baltic Ports, for example, may be covered in ice.
 The risk of slipping / tripping / falling may be reduced by wearing appropriate footwear for example with studs or chains.
 The choice of footwear should consider individual circumstances and potential damage caused to the cargo.
 Other options may include: de-icing / clearing cargo tops or waiting for improved conditions.
-Particular care should also be taken when walking on wrapped timber, particularly when wet, as this type of stow can be very slippery
+Particular care should also be taken when walking on wrapped cargoes, particularly when wet, as this type of stow can be very slippery

-11 SLINGING AND LIFTING OF LOADS
+11 SLINGING AND LIFTING LOADS

-- 11.1 A formal lifting plan for the operations should be provided and maintained by an Appointed Person - 11.2 General factors to consider in planning and carrying out slinging and lifting of loads include: - fixed quayside cranes, ships cranes or derricks and mobile cranes are commonly used to load and unload cargos.
-Lifting equipment and lifting accessories should be included in lifting operation risk assessments - a competent person should ensure that the strength and stability of the lifting equipment and accessories continues to be adequate for the task for which the equipment is intended

-- procedures should be established and followed for the selection and use of suitable lifting equipment and accessories.
-Certain lifting operations may require specialist training and/or advice - lifting operations must be planned by a competent person, who should have adequate practical and theoretical knowledge and experience of planning lifting operations - when selecting lifting equipment and accessories to handle cargo that has been stowed unprotected, allowance should be made for products such as timber and board/sheet that may have absorbed moisture.
-Absorbed moisture can significantly increase the nominal weight of the cargo/pack - the weight of the cargo to be lifted should be confirmed or estimated so that the safe working load (SWL) of the lifting equipment and accessories will not be exceeded - lifting equipment and accessories should be suitable for the task and arrangements should be in place to ensure that necessary lifting equipment and accessories are available for the operation - different methods of slinging (e.g. 'knotting') may reduce the SWL and should not be used - slingers should be competent in the selection and use of equipment and safe slinging methods appropriate to the cargo - suitable lifting accessories should be selected where a cargo has sharp edges and there is a risk of the cargo cutting into the slings or the slings damaging the cargo - a visual check of all lifting accessories to be used should be carried out by a competent person prior to use.
-Lifting accessories which show signs of damage must be segregated from the operation for further examination, repair or disposal.
-If there is any doubt over the integrity of any lifting equipment or accessory it should not be used - lifting accessories (including pre-slung cargo and one trip slings) should also be checked for damage by the slingers before attaching the load - before sending cargo into or out of a vessel the load should be test lifted so that the total weight is taken up by the lifting equipment.
-This will result in the load "floating"
+- 11.1 A formal lifting plan for the operations should be provided and maintained by an Appointed Person. - 11.2 Factors to consider in planning and carrying out slinging and lifting of loads include: - fixed quayside cranes, ships cranes or derricks and mobile cranes are commonly used to load and unload cargos; lifting equipment and lifting accessories should be included in lifting operation risk assessments - a competent person should ensure that the strength and stability of the lifting equipment and accessories continues to be adequate for the task for which the equipment is intended - procedures should be established and followed for the selection and use of suitable lifting equipment and accessories; certain lifting operations may require specialist training and/or advice - lifting operations must be planned by a competent person, who should have adequate practical and theoretical knowledge and experience of planning lifting operations - when selecting lifting equipment and accessories to handle cargo that has been stowed unprotected, allowance should be made for products that may have absorbed moisture; absorbed moisture can significantly increase the nominal weight of the cargo/pack - the weight of the cargo to be lifted should be confirmed or estimated so that the Safe Working Load (SWL)1 of the lifting equipment and accessories will not be exceeded - lifting equipment and accessories should be suitable for the task and arrangements should be in place to ensure that necessary lifting equipment and accessories are available for the operation

-&lt;sup>1 The term Working Load Limit (WLL) is replacing SWL as the load beyond which lifting equipment should not be used.
+1 The term Working Load Limit (WLL) is replacing SWL as the load beyond which lifting equipment should not be used.
 WLL is the load value assigned to the 'maximum' safe working load under ideal conditions (by calculation) and in most cases WLL will be the same as the SWL.
 However, depending on the conditions of use, it may be necessary for the competent person to reduce the WLL to a practical SWL; it is this figure which should be marked on equipment to comply with reg.7 (and be used in determining its safe use for the purposes of reg.8).
 SWL may be the same or less than WLL but can never be more.